Swiss to vote on enshrining cycling in the constitution

 Consensus

-This time, with the initiative “for the promotion of bike paths as well as footpaths and trails (bike initiativeexternal link)”, as forty years ago with the initiative “to increase the number of footpaths and hiking trails”, the government and both houses of parliament acknowledged the validity of the goal, but not the approach to implementing it.
+This time, with the initiative “for the promotion of bike paths as well as footpaths and trails (bike initiativeexternal link)”, as 40 years ago with the initiative “to increase the number of footpaths and hiking trails”, the government and both houses of parliament acknowledged the validity of the goal, but not the approach to implementing it.

 “Nobody on on the committee disputed the need to develop ‘slow mobilityexternal link’, in particular cycling, and thus to do something to encourage it”, said senator Raphaël Comte, rapporteur of the parliamentary study group into the initiative proposal.

-The radical-liberal politician from Neuchâtel pointed out that in 1977, already, during the parliamentary debate on the counter-proposal to the initiative to increase footpaths and hiking trails, the House of Representatives decided that it would also be good to include bike paths in the new constitutional article.
+The Radical Party politician from Neuchâtel pointed out that in 1977, already, during the parliamentary debate on the counter-proposal to the initiative to increase footpaths and hiking trails, the House of Representatives decided that it would also be good to include bike paths in the new constitutional article.

 The Senate, however, turned the idea down.
-The bicycle was thus excluded from the federal constitution.
+The bicycle was thus excluded from the Swissconstitution.
 Today that gap is considered unacceptable and in need of redress – and not just by promoters of the new “biking initiative”, but by government and parliament alike.

 The government and a number of parliamentarians have pointed out the benefits of an increase in cycling as a means of transport both for work and leisure.
 The main advantages would be less car traffic and less crowded public transport, with a concomitant reduction in energy consumption, pollution and noise.
 And since riding a bicycle is exercise, this would also contribute to people’s health.